Electricity Scams

 How electricity scam works?

-- You will receive an email all of a sudden from con artists claiming to be from a reputable utility company, notifying that you owe money for a particular year energy usage.
+You will receive an email all of a sudden from con artists claiming to be from a reputable utility company, notifying you that you owe money for a particular year’s energy usage.

-- The green dot card scam- a new money moving technique of choice for scammers.
-By making use of fake government credits as a capital for a 419 scam which is also known as advance fee scam, the fraudsters issue counterfeit grant checks and then tell victims they must pay off a bill by reloading their debit cards.
+The Green Dot card scam – a new money-moving technique of choice for scammers.
+By making use of fake government credits as capital for a 419 scam (also known as an advance fee scam), the fraudsters issue counterfeit grant checks and then tell victims they must pay off a bill by reloading their debit cards.

 Electricity scams typically operate through deceptive tactics aimed at exploiting consumers' concerns about their electricity bills and usage.
 One common method involves fraudulent door-to-door representatives posing as utility company employees.
 They may use aggressive tactics to gain access to a residence, claiming they need to check the meter urgently or demanding immediate payment for purported outstanding balances.
 In reality, they have no affiliation with the legitimate utility provider and may tamper with meters or install counterfeit ones, leading to inaccurate readings and potentially higher bills.